abort/liquibase-osc/README.md

 To find out more about the generated statements (and to see if they actually generate online DDL), set:
 `logging.level.liquibase=DEBUG` in your spring-boot application properties file.

+Note: in case your Spring Boot application is not built in Kotlin, you either need to add Kotlin dependencies to the classpath or simply rely on the fat jar instead.

+# Command Line
+Use the `Liquibase` shell script as a starting point.
+Make sure to add this extension including its dependencies (i.e. the fat jar) to the Java classpath (`-cp` parameter).
+This is necessary because e.g. Kotlin libraries are necessary for this plugin, whilst Liquibase itself has been developed in Java.

 ## Supported existing constructs
 This automatically takes care of the regular DDL statements and replaces those with their onlien equivalent.
 Currently supported are: